anniliu0502/Marketing-Analytics-Portfolio/README.md

 ---

-**Featured Projects**
+**Featured Projects** <br>
 1. Uniscent Smart Deodorant: From Zero to Market Hero <br>

 The Challenge: Launch an AI-powered deodorant that doesn't exist yet in a $9B market <br>
 The Plot Twist: Men are really anxious about smelling bad (72% worry about their body scent!) <br>

 What I Did: <br>

-Identified a glaring market gap: No smart, personalized deodorant exists <br>
+- Identified a glaring market gap: No smart, personalized deodorant exists <br>
-Decoded consumer psychology: 48% cancel plans with friends over odor anxiety (yikes!) <br>
+- Decoded consumer psychology: 48% cancel plans with friends over odor anxiety (yikes!) <br>
-Created a killer go-to-market strategy: Pop-up "scent labs" in gyms + viral TikTok challenges <br>
+- Created a killer go-to-market strategy: Pop-up "scent labs" in gyms + viral TikTok challenges <br>
-Projected the numbers: $1.35M Year 1 revenue, 58% profit margin, break-even in 18 months <br>
+- Projected the numbers: $1.35M Year 1 revenue, 58% profit margin, break-even in 18 months <br>

 Competitive Advantage: <br>
 Combined tech innovation (AI body odor analysis) with experiential marketing (gym takeovers) and community building (#FreshnessGlowUp).
 Most importantly, made it eco-friendly for the target audience. <br>

 Marketing Strategies: Partnered with athletes, created a drag-and-drop scent customization app, and designed a loyalty program with actual rewards people want. <br>
 Skills Flexed: Market research • Brand positioning • Launch strategy • Financial forecasting • Consumer psychology • Omnichannel planning <br>

 ---
-2. Restaurant Analytics: Where Data Meets Delicious <br> Two-part series on understanding what makes diners choose one restaurant over another <br>
+2. Restaurant Analytics: Where Data Meets Delicious <br>
+- Two-part series on understanding what makes diners choose one restaurant over another <br>
 Part I: The Luxury Gourmet Chronicles <br>
 Mission: Find the customers worth fighting for <br>
 I took 200 restaurant customers and 15 variables about their preferences and used PCA to distill them down to what actually matters: <br>